iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

       scale: 30
     });

+Uses ``ee.Image.sampleRegions()`` (`documentation <https://developers.google.com/earth-engine/apidocs/ee-image-sampleregions>`__)
-Samples the cluster values at each of the training points, which we can then plot in a chart to show the different ``landcover`` values that each cluster has been assigned to:
+to sample the cluster values at each of the training points, which we can then plot in a chart to show the different ``landcover`` values that each cluster has been assigned to:

 .. code-block:: javascript